• Updated July 15, 2020 to reflect new online testing and section retesting timing due to COVID-19

 Stay informed: When it comes to news and updates that affect your test plan, we've got you covered.
 Sign up for our newsletter to stay ahead of the college admissions testing game.

 Here you’ll find everything we’ve written so far about the ACT changes - the news flashes, the detailed coverage, and Jed Applerouth’s signature insights.
-We’ve been tracking the ACT changes since they were announced in 2019 and we’ll keep bringing you up-to-date coverage as these new features roll out.
+We’ve been tracking the ACT changes since they were announced in 2019 and we’ll keep bringing you up-to-date information as these new features roll out.